 Welcome

 Heather Altfeld is a poet and essayist.
-Her work has appeared, or is forthcoming, in Best American Essays, Conjunctions Magazine, Aeon Magazine, Orion Magazine of Culture and Place, ZYZZYVA, Plume, and many other literary journals.
+Her work has appeared in Best American Essays, Conjunctions Magazine, Aeon Magazine, Orion Magazine of Culture and Place, ZYZZYVA, Narrative Magazine, Plume Poetry Journal, and other literary publications.

-She has an undergraduate degree from Columbia University in New York with majors in both Anthropology and Creative Writing, and an MFA in Poetry from the California State MFA consortium.
-She teaches in the Honors Program and for the Department of Comparative Religion and Humanities at California State University, Chico.
+Heather has an undergraduate degree from Columbia University in New York with majors in both Anthropology and Creative Writing, and an MFA in Poetry from the California State MFA consortium.
+She teaches in the Department of Comparative Religion and Humanities and for the Honors Program at California State University, Chico.

 And poet Ilya Kaminsky says of Post-Mortem: "Rarely has there been a book about death so filled with life.
 Among the many elegies, dirges and songs of this book, one thing is constant, the inability to stop seeing the wail of loss, and yet, also the inability to stop seeking harmony.
 This tension, this duality, is what makes the book sing.
 I love it."